gabe565/geoip-cache-proxy/README.md

 ### Usage with geoipupdate

+To configure [`maxmind/geoipupdate`](https://github.com/maxmind/geoipupdate) to use this proxy, set `GEOIP_UPDATE_HOST` to the URL of the proxy's `updates` endpoint.

-To configure [`maxmind/geoipupdate`](https://github.com/maxmind/geoipupdate) to use this proxy, make sure this proxy is available over HTTPS, then set `GEOIP_UPDATE_HOST` to the host of the HTTPS endpoint.
+Since version [v7.1.0](https://github.com/maxmind/geoipupdate/releases/tag/v7.1.0), geoipupdate supports HTTP endpoints.
+To configure it to use this proxy without HTTPS, set `GEOIP_UPDATE_HOST` to the host and scheme of the proxy's endpoint (e.g., `http://localhost:8080`).
+Note that geoipupdate defaults to HTTPS, so you must explicitly specify `http://` if the proxy is not served over HTTPS.